M0byNick/Weather_App/README.md

 # Weather_App
-Pulls data from OpenWeather and displays the requested weather information for a chosen location
+Pulls data from OpenWeather's API and displays the requested weather information for a chosen location